AliSoftware/Reusable/README.md

 </details>

 <details>
-<summary>Example of a ViewController being an arbitrary scene in a Storyboard</summary>
+<summary>Example of a ViewController being an arbitrary scene in a differently-named Storyboard</summary>

-In this example, `SecondaryVC` is designed in a Storyboard name `CustomVC.storyboard` (so with a different name than the class itself) and is _not_ the initial ViewController, but instead has its **"Scene Identifier"** set to the value `"SecondaryVC"`
+In this example, `SecondaryVC` is designed in a Storyboard name `CustomVC.storyboard` (so with a different name than the class itself) and is _not_ the initial ViewController, but instead has its **"Scene Identifier"** set to the value `"SecondaryVC"` (same as the class name)

 Conforming to `StoryboardSceneBased` will still require you to implement `static var storyboard: UIStoryboard { get }` to indicate the Storyboard where this scene is designed.
 You can typically implement that property using a `let` type constant: